kevinvlowell/MentalHealthInTechDataAnalysis/content/about.md

 This comes from the file `content/about.md`.

-This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
+This is a website for the final project for MA[46]15 Data Science with R by Team Brains.
 The members of this team are below.

-## Leon Wang
+## Karen Tian

-Leon is a Ph.D. student in Stats and is the Teaching Fellow for the course.
+Karen is a Ph.D. student in Psychology.

 ## Dan Sussman